 - Blending mature kale will help but the easiest way is to cook it.

-- Kale is so nutritious even cooked kale is loaded with vitamins and minerals.
+- Kale is so nutritious even cooked kale is loaded with health benefits and vitamins and minerals.

 - Many people enjoy kale chips.
 The health results will depend on the quality of kale and oils, plus the preparation methods.

-Braised Kale Kale and garlic and other good ingredients to the kale makes it delicious.
+Braised Kale – Adding garlic and other good ingredients to the kale makes it delicious.

 Steamed Winter Vegetables This is one of my easy ways to prepare vegetables.
 Perfect for fall and winter seasonal eating.

 Pear Green Smoothie All ingredients are alkalizing!
 A great way to start your day with a very nutritious green smoothie.